 - Cost-effective solution.

 - Unlimited Installs on unlimited numbers of PCs.

 - Has no voice and video support.

 Price: Free for personal use.
 For commercial purposes, it has a free trial for 21-days, after which you can purchase a plan starting from 6$/month per user.

 Download Here: Supremo

 The first alternative that most prefer for TeamViewer.
 Anydesk has all the features that its rival, TeamViewer, has.
 It’s simple to navigate and is harder to crack.
 Anydesk protocols are secured with banking standard 1.2 TLS and RSA 2048 asymmetric encryption to verify connections.
 All these ensure the secure transmission of commands over remotely located computers.

-High data transmission rates as 60FPS, and low latency makes the process smoother.
-It supports most of today’s platforms as Windows, Linux Windows, macOS, iOS, Android, Free BSD, and even Raspberry Pi.
+High data transmission rates as 60FPS and low latency makes the process smoother.
+It supports most of today’s Windows, Linux Windows, macOS, iOS, Android, Free BSD, and even Raspberry Pi.
 The latest update of Anydesk 4.0 even makes it harder for anyone to intercept the connections it makes.
 Thus, it’s a viable alternative and a must-consider option when looking for TeamViewer alternatives.

 - Smooth performance due to faster transmission of commands.

 Screen drawing feature unavailable.